Redocly/developer-portal-starter/developer-portal/for-shoppers/orders/order-process/emails-related-to-your-order.md

 ### You don't recieve any confirmation emails

-If you do not receive confirmation emails, please check that you saved the correct email address in your Buyer Dashboard (fast.co/profile).
-If your email is incorrect in your Buyer Dashboard, please update it and reach out to Fast Customer Support at hi@fast.co to confirm whether we processed any payments.
+If you do not receive confirmation emails, please check that you saved the correct email address in the ["Address" tab of the Fast Shopper Dashboard](https://fast.co/profile/address).
+If your email is incorrect in the dashboard, please update it and reach out to Fast Customer Support at [hi@fast.co](mailto:hi@fast.co) to confirm your payments were processed.